DORA metrics explained: The four key DevOps measurements

 Lower MTTR signifies a resilient and responsive engineering team

-Higher MTTR may indicate challenges in promptly identifying and resolving issues
+Higher MTTR may indicate challenges in promptly identifying and resolving failures in production

 Change Failure Rate